Steed reads "Great disappearing acts" in The Town of no Return.

 Mrs Gale's Encyclopaedia Britannica

 It's hard to say what kind of interests Steed has.
-Obviously he owns more non-fiction books than fiction ones.
+Obviously he owns more knowledge than fiction literature.
 His interests include astrology, numismatic, ornithology, biographies, history, but he also reads philosophical books.